entropyposting/entropyposting.github.io/content/posts/robert_moses_elon_musk.md

 We can no longer look to Daddy in the legal system to enforce some abstract legal code on our behalf.
 If we want to protect our way of life, we need some power of our own.
 Ideas People such as ourselves have historically undercounted the importance of real power in the form of ownership of tangible resources like land in favor of purely cerebral assets like cultural capital or a nice apartment in The Big City.

 This isn't a Leave Society manifesto.
 Technology will always expand into the frontiers.
 You can run, but eventually the internet will knock on your cabin door.
 Tangibly, you can gain real social power in your surroundings.
 You can cultivate a real network of real friends who are accountable to one another.
 You can volunteer in your community.
 One of the easiest ways to do this is to dispense free food to people in your neighborhood.
 You can also obviously buy land, although that's more complicated.

+I'll be honest.
+I don't totally know what we do.
+I don't know how coherent any of this is.
+But we need to start from the fact that if you want to affect the real world, physical reality and hard resources are ultimately what matters.